kindomi/kindomi.net/index.md

 **Aging is inevitable.** As we grow older, we face challenges that our parents are likely to encounter ahead of us—mental health struggles and navigating life in an ever-changing world that often prioritizes the young.

-In a world driven by capitalism, our **Room for Error** is shrinking, both financially and mentally.
+In a world driven by capitalism, our **Room for Error** is shrinking—both financially and mentally.
 This pressure limits our ability to explore our true potential and achieve self-actualization.
 Not everyone has the resources or opportunities to pursue a path that allows them to live to their fullest.

 While we may have managed to build our lives, what about the next generation?
 - Are we confident that our children will find their own unique way?